EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 YIKES, Inc. Easy MailChimp Extender
 ===========
-The YIKES, Inc. Easy MailChimp extender gives you the ability to create sign up forms that allow site visitors to join your MailChimp lists.
+The YIKES, Inc. Easy MailChimp extender allows you to easily add MailChimp forms to your WordPress site.
 You can add forms to posts or pages with shortcodes or to template files with PHP tags.
-Simply copy and paste your API Key and List IDs created by MailChimp into the plugin admin and the plugin will pull in all your MailChimp list fields.
-You can check off the fields you want to include on your form and order them via an easy drag-and-drop interface.
-In addition, this plugin adds plenty of CSS hooks to the form code allowing you to completely customize the look of your forms.
+Simply copy and paste your MailChimp API Key into the plugin admin settings and it will pull in all your MailChimp lists.
+From there you can choose the lists you want to make forms for.
+For a single list you can check off the fields you want to include on your form and order them via an easy drag-and-drop interface.
+This plugin adds plenty of CSS selectors to the form code allowing you to completely customize the look of your forms.

-Targeted email messages are a more effective form of eMarketing for your business.
-The advantages of using MailChimp are vast and now you can expand upon its abilities in WordPress easily.
-With simple installation and easy to follow instructions, this extender will considerably improve your email marketing campaigns.

 If you notice any issues, please submit a bug on our [Github Issue Tracker](https://github.com/yikesinc/yikes-inc-easy-mailchimp-extender/issues "Github Issue Tracker") and we'll look in to it as soon as possible.